 How a difficult situation can lead to a great business idea

-As we've discussed previously, entrepreneurs and veterans share many of these common traits, making veterans especially suited to run their own small business.
+As we’ve discussed previously, entrepreneurs and veterans share many of these common traits, making veterans especially suited to run their own small business.
 ABC news reported a story that illustrates an example of this point.
-The source detailed the story of a former member of the U.S. Air Force, Frederick Hutson, who always had an entrepreneurial spirit, having started two businesses when he was 19 years old and in his early twenties.
+The source detailed the story of a former member of the U.S. Air Force, Frederick Hutson, who always had an entrepreneurial spirit.
+He started two businesses when he was 19 years old and in his early twenties.

 However, when Hutson was 30, he experienced a setback that landed him in prison for several years.
 During this time, Hutson noticed that it was difficult to stay in touch with family and friends, and a new business idea was born.

 “Even though you have family members that love you and care for you it is very hard for people to live in a digital world to stay connected with someone who lives completely in the analog world,” Hutson told the source.

 Because of this experience, Hutson saw an opportunity to create a service called Pigeonly that would allow better communication between inmates and their family and friends.
 He now runs his own company, which has ten employees.

 Sometimes a difficult situation can lead to a great business idea.
 As Hutson’s story shows, the ability to be resilient and persevere through difficult situations can also contribute to entrepreneurial success.

 Entrepreneurs looking to start a small business venture should consider the benefits of incorporating.
 An online incorporation services company can provide the information small business owners need to be informed about their incorporation options.